Best south america Ski resorts in 2026

 Chapter 3

-Weather and snow conditions are unpredictable in the Andes, more so than at ski destinations in the US, and climate can vary considerably depending on the month and where you are traveling.
-The quality of snow in South America sits somewhere between the kind of Pacific coastal snow found in British Columbia resorts and when skiing the Whistler backcountry, and dry powder snow seen at resorts in Utah and even Japan (albeit obviously not as consistent as you find when on a ski tour to Hokkaido).
+From our experience, the quality of snow in South America sits somewhere between the kind of Pacific coastal snow found in British Columbia resorts and the dry powder snow at resorts in Utah and even Japan (albeit obviously not as consistent as you find when on a ski tour to Hokkaido).

 Chapter 4